2nd NYPD officer dies, days after Harlem shooting

 Published

-A New York City police officer gravely wounded last week in a Harlem shooting that killed his partner has also died of his injuries, the city’s police commissioner…Full Article
+A New York City police officer gravely wounded last week in a Harlem shooting that killed his partner has also died of his injuries, the city's police commissioner said Tuesday.
+(Jan.
+25)

 Published

-A New York City police officer gravely wounded last week in a Harlem shooting that killed his partner has also died of his injuries, the city’s police commissioner…Full Article
+A New York City police officer gravely wounded last week in a Harlem shooting that killed his partner has also died of his injuries, the city's police commissioner said Tuesday.
+(Jan.
+25)

 NYPD officer Wilbert Mora, who was shot and his partner killed while responding to a domestic call in Harlem, has died from his..